rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 2 assignment/README.md

 Found a template on W3 schools that I tried to copy to better understand what I'm doing.
 Used some of the reading examples as well in the styles file for flexbox and grid.
 Even used a portion from a previous assignment to help with some of this assignment.
 This assignment will look messy but that's mainly because of life and how much I have to do on my own.
 Even with a partner, I would still struggle with the coding due to not having enough time to properly understand it better.
 But that's on me.

+4:59PM
+I keep trying to run my code but then I realized I was trying to run the CCS file.
+I ran the HTML file and OMG IT WORKS!!!
+Kindof!
+I'm so happy!
+It may not look like much but it's getting there!
+The rose picture won't work for some reason, and I don't think I did most of the formatting right with the grid or flexbox but it works!!
+It looks pretty good too!
+I just wish I gave myself more time to work on it some more and polish it better.

 ---------------------------------------------------------------------------------
 HOW GRID WOULD BE IMPLIMENTED: Grid would be used for the layout of the page, used to organize the way the page looks and make it look pleasing to the eye.